-UCLA’s Football Superstar Is Not Afraid To Speak His Mind
+UCLA’s Jewish Football Superstar, Josh Rosen, Is Not Afraid To Speak His Mind

-Josh Rosen is one of the most talented college football players in the country, but he might be just as noteworthy for his outspokenness off the field.
+Josh Rosen is one of the most talented college football players in the country.
+But in addition to making a statement on the football field, Josh Rosen might be just as noteworthy for his outspokenness off the field.

-At age 20, he has spoken out repeatedly against the NCAA’s amateur system, where athletes’ compensation of a college scholarship is vastly outweighed by the hundreds of millions of dollars of revenue that their exploits bring to their university.
+At age 20, Rosen has spoken out repeatedly against the NCAA’s amateur system.
+In this system, athletes’ compensation of a college scholarship is vastly outweighed by the hundreds of millions of dollars of revenue that their exploits bring to their university.

-He has also criticized the workload schools give student-athletes.
-“Look, football and school don’t go together,” he told Bleacher Report.
+Josh has also criticized the workload schools give student athletes.
+In an interview with the Bleacher Report Rosen said – “Look, football and school don’t go together”.

-(And to top it off, he posted a selfie on Instagram last year, wearing a “F—k Trump” hat.)
+(And to top it off, Josh posted a selfie on Instagram last year, wearing a “F—k Trump” hat.)

-But the only way he could back that up is by being great on the gridiron.
-Rosen was the Pac-12 Freshman Offensive Player of the Year in 2015, and bounced back from an injury-plagued sophomore season to become one of the nation’s leading quarterbacks — astonishing fans by throwing 491 yards to lead the Bruins to an epic 45–44 comeback victory against Texas A&M in September.
+Josh Rosen, the Jewish college football quarterback, was the Pac-12 Freshman Offensive Player of the Year in 2015.
+He then bounced back from an injury plagued sophomore season to become one of the nation’s leading quarterbacks, astonishing fans by throwing 491 yards to lead the Bruins to an epic 45–44 comeback victory against Texas A&M in September.

 While some prospective NFL coaches have expressed concern about his brashness, Rosen has stuck to his guns.
-“I am not going to be fake, ” he told Bleacher Report.
+“I am not going to be fake,” Rosen told Bleacher Report.
 “I will not be a robot.”